EnesKeremAYDIN/domain_scan/README.md

 # Domain Scan

-A command-line domain scanning toolkit written in Python.
+Command-line domain scanning toolkit written in Python.
 This tool allows you to perform basic reconnaissance and DNS-level investigation on any domain using only native Python libraries and DNS queries.

 ## Features